 - Ioannina the capital of West Greece

 - Experienced English-speaking tour driver

-Day 1: Athens, Corinth canal, ancient Corinth, Myceneae, Nafplion, Epidaurus
+Day 1: Athens, Corinth Canal, Ancient Corinth, Mycenae, Nafplion, Epidaurus

-Splendid Greece Tours will drive you along the coastal road of the Saronic Gulf until we reach the Corinth Canal with its breathtaking views (short stop).
+Splendid Greece Tours will drive you along the coastal road of the Saronic Gulf until we reach the Corinth Canal with its breathtaking views (shortstop).
 Shortly thereafter we reach ancient Corinth (visit) where St. Paul lived and preached.
-Back in the ancient times Corinth was amongst the richest cities and this is quite evident by its remains, including the huge ancient agora (market place) and Apollo’s Temple (6th C.B.C) ,visit Isthmian at the site of the ancient port of Kechreai where St. Paul disembarked.
-We will visit MYCENAE, the remains of the ancient city, including the lionesses gate, the tomb of Agamemnon and the Palace.
+Back in ancient times, Corinth was amongst the richest cities and this is quite evident by its remains, including the huge ancient agora (market place) and Apollo’s Temple (6th C.B.C), visit Isthmian at the site of the ancient port of Kechreai where St. Paul disembarked.
+We will visit MYCENAE, the remains of the ancient city, including the lionesses gate, the tomb of Agamemnon, and the Palace.
 Then we’ll drive through ARGOS on to NAUPLION.
-After lunch Athens Tour Greece will drive you to EPIDAURUS and its ancient Epidaurus theatre, famous for its remarkable acoustics.
+After lunch, Athens Tour Greece will drive you to EPIDAURUS and its ancient Epidaurus theatre, famous for its remarkable acoustics.
 Return to Nafplion dinner & overnight.

 Day 2: Nafplion, Sparta, Diros Caves, Gytheion

 Morning at leisure, we will drive with Greece tours to Sparta one of the most famous ancient kingdoms in ancient Greece.
 Diros.
 Experience the Caves of Diros in Vlyhada.
 See the featuring fossils, stalagmites, and stalactites dating 2million years back, a unique place that is considered one of the greatest caved lakes in the world.
 Free afternoon in Gytheio, dinner & overnight.

 Day 3: Gythio, Messene, Andritsena